Government Funding for Agriculture

 SR&ED Claims for Agriculture

 If you answer yes to any of the following questions you could be sitting on an untapped refund.

 - Is your farm incorporated?
 Do you have BN?

 - Have you encountered technological obstacles or scientific uncertainties in the course of your work?

-- Have you encountered challenges involving climate, environment, plant or animal genetics, animal husbandry, soil?
+- Have you encountered challenges involving agricultural sciences, environment, plant or animal genetics or animal husbandry?

-- Does your work involve horticulture, agronomy, viticulture, forestry, aquaculture & fisheries, dairy science, or other related sciences?
+- Does your work involve horticulture, agronomy, viticulture, forestry, aqua culture & fisheries, dairy science or other agricultural sciences?

-- Have you solved scientific problems by going beyond available knowledge, methods, or routine engineering?
+- Have you solved scientific problems by going beyond available knowledge, methods or standard practices?